UstadMobile/UstadMobile/PULLREQUEST-CHECKLIST.md

 ```

 * Ensure that logic and display are not mixed.
 Business logic should be in the presenter, and the view
 should display it.
-The presenter should tell the view what to do, and receive events.
-The view
+The presenter should tell the view what to display, and receive events.
+The
+presenter can pass entity objects to display, DataSource.Factory for lists, or LiveData.
+When something
+to display is not part of the entity (e.g. validation error messages, the visibility of certain fields,
+etc) then this can be added as a variable on the view interface and the XML data binding as needed.

-generally **should not** otherwise talk back to the presenter.
-An edit view should use two-way data
+The view generally **should not** otherwise talk back to the presenter.
+An edit view should use
-binding to save the result of the changes made by the user to the entity object.
+two-way data binding to save the result of the changes made by the user to the entity object itself.

 Good:
 ```